JohnMarkLewisFL/Miscellaneous/Python/Arris SURFboard 8200v2 Cable Modem/readme.txt

 Install software upgrades: sudo apt upgrade
 Install Python 3: sudo apt install python3
-Install Selenium for Python 3: sudo apt install python3-selenium Install any other software you think you may need
+Install Selenium for Python 3: sudo apt install python3-selenium To avoid dependency/missing software issues, it may be wise to install a Python IDE such as Eric Install any other software you think you may need